jimorc/jimo/docs_doxygen/delegates.md

 separate from the library, the sort method can be more general.

 ## Difference Between jimo::Delegate and std::function
-Unlike std::functions, jimo::Delegates can be chained together;for example, mulitple
-std::functions can be called on a single event.
+Unlike std::functions, jimo::Delegates can be chained together; for example, mulitple std::functions can be called on a single event.

 jimo::Delegate is a collection of std::functions.